 - Bare Your Midriff: Tasha Yar.
 Wow.

-- Canon Discontinuity: When the crew research the previous incident with the original Enterprise, the computer shows a picture of the movie refit version rather than the TV version.
-This was apparently deliberate, with the production team not wanting to acknowledge the now dated look of the original TV series and always using movie-style aesthetics to mean 'old ships'.
-This policy changed later on in "Relics" when we finally get to see the original Enterprise bridge again, and in the blu-ray release, which changed the picture to the TV version.
+- Canon Discontinuity: When the crew research the previous incident with the original Enterprise, the computer shows a diagram of the movie refit version rather than the TV version.
+This was apparently deliberate, with the production team not wanting to acknowledge the now-dated look of the original TV series and always using movie-style aesthetics to mean "old ships."
+This policy changed later on in "Relics" when we finally get to see the original Enterprise bridge again, and in the Blu-ray release, which changed the diagram to the TV version.